greedy17/ManagrAI/README.md

 We use ngrok to direct traffic to localhost when developing locally, a number of our integrations do not allow redirects to localhost directly.

+*Please Note Only One user can be using ngrok forwarded to the same subdomain at a time*

 1. Download the [zip file](https://ngrok.com/download)
 2. Unzip and copy to home directory
 3. Install your authoken with this command: `ngrok authtoken <YOUR_AUTHTOKEN>`